Children's Medical Center Dallas

 This center has been performing allogeneic transplants since 1992 and has been an NMDP/Be The Match transplant center since April 2002.

-Pediatric - Victor Aquino, Erin Butler, Kathryn Dickerson, Jessica Garcia, Samuel John, Andy Koh, Ted Laetsch, An Pham, Ksenya Shliakhtsitsava, Tiffany Simms-Waldrip, Tanya Watt, Ayesha Zia
+Pediatric - Victor Aquino, Erin Butler, Kathryn Dickerson, Jessica Garcia, Samuel John, Andy Koh, An Pham, Ksenya Shliakhtsitsava, Tiffany Simms-Waldrip, Jamie Truscott, Tanya Watt, Sisi Zhang, Ayesha Zia

 Marrow/PBSC, single cord, and double cord